 Sub Section e.
 Selection Voting

-The applicants will be identified by numbers assigned by the Vice President of Administration and Retention.
+The applicants will be identified by numbers assigned by the Vice President of Recognition and Service.
 Voting Cabinet members may cast a vote of induct with confidence, induct with reservation, or do not induct.
 Applicants will be ranked by the proportion of votes to induct with confidence, then to induct with reservation, and finally to not induct.
 Inductees will be selected from the first rank to as many new members that the Membership Cap will permit.
 However, the number of inductees need not total this allowance as Cabinet deems fit through an Executive Decision.

 Section 7.
 Induction